 I displayed some special spoons from my Grandma in an old mint julep cup.

 5. Incorporate a little coffee art

 I love the idea of using art in the kitchen.
-I found a “But First Coffee” printable on Etsy (here is a similar one for only $1).
+I found a “But First Coffee” printable on Etsy.
 It is my motto most days!
 I framed the printable and attached it to our backsplash with 3M Command Strips.

 6. Utilize the drawers and cabinets around your DIY Coffee Station